Lady, Play Your Mandolin!

-Lady, Play Your Mandolin! is the first Merrie Melodies cartoon, and stars Foxy, a character who appeared in three 1931 shorts.
+Lady, Play Your Mandolin! is a 1931 American animated musical comedy film.
+It is the first film in the Merrie Melodies series, and stars Foxy, a character who appeared in three 1931 shorts.
 It was released as early as June 13, 1931.
 (Note: Archived from a June 16 article, this is based on the fact that new cartoon shorts would premiere in theaters on Saturdays.)
-It is directed by Rudolf Ising of Harman and Ising.
+It was directed by Rudolf Ising.